IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

 *info* will now contain::

     {'uri': 'https://example.com/.well-known/openid-configuration'}

+And this is the first example of *magic* that you will see.

+*do_request_init knows how to get the OpenID Connect providers discovery URL from the client_info instance.
+Now, if you don't wanted to do webfinger because perhaps the other side did not provide that service.
+Then you would have to set *client_info.issuer* to the correct value.

 Doing HTTP GET on the provided URL should get us the provider info.
 It does and we get a JSON document that looks something like this::